Skip to main content

 Direct transfer1YesSender already has source-chain gas

 Under the gasless flows the user pays nothing onchain: the deposit address service pays gas for the source-chain transaction, and the Eco solver service pays gas for final fulfillment on the destination chain.
 For both gasless methods, Eco’s operator wallet submits the onchain transactions.
 Requests are validated, then routed through a serialized transaction queue to prevent operator-wallet nonce collisions under concurrent load.
-Prerequisite for all three: call POST /api/v1/depositAddresses/gateway/polygon once to register the deposit address.
-The address is deterministic (CREATE2) and can be shared before it’s deployed onchain.
-Reference UI that implements the signing and polling end-to-end: gateway.eco.com.
+Prerequisite for all three: call POST /circle-gateway/v2/depositAddresses to create a quoted vault.
+The response includes the vaultAddress to fund, the quoted amount, and the quote deadline.
+The vault must receive at least amount USDC before deadline.

 ERC-3009 transferWithAuthorization

 Recommended.
 USDC’s native gasless path.
-User signs a TransferWithAuthorization offchain; the operator wallet submits a single transferWithAuthorization() call that moves tokens directly from the signer to the deposit address.
-USDC’s EIP-712 domain name varies per chain — "USDC" on Base Sepolia, "USD Coin" elsewhere.
+User signs a TransferWithAuthorization offchain; the operator wallet submits a single transferWithAuthorization() call that moves tokens directly from the signer to the vault.
+USDC’s EIP-712 domain name varies per chain, "USDC" on Base Sepolia, "USD Coin" elsewhere.
 Use the correct value for the chain you’re signing on.

 const nonce = toHex(crypto.getRandomValues(new Uint8Array(32)))